erizov/Professor/semester_4/lecture_14_security_patterns/encryption/README.md

 ## Introduction

-Encryption is encryption is a fundamental algorithm.
+Encryption is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Encryption is essential for building performant and scalable applications.